Trump's first days in office spawn dozens of lawsuits

 "There is no evidence that refugees -- the most thoroughly vetted of all people entering our nation -- are a threat to national security," Lena Masri, CAIR's national litigation director, said in a statement.
 "This is an order that is based on bigotry, not reality."

-A separate ruling in Virginia
+Another case in Virginia

 A federal court issued a temporary restraining order saying that 50 to 60 permanent residents returning from trips abroad should have access to lawyers while they are being detained at Dulles International Airport and that these people cannot be removed from the United States for seven days.